 You may want to consider hiring an engineer to design and certify your retaining wall if it is going to be higher than 4 feet.
 You should consult with your local building inspector and zoning department to see what permits are required.
 Simple garden retaining walls may not require any inspections or plans, but larger retaining walls or retaining walls located near easements or property lines will often require a site plan be submitted with specifications on the timber wall construction and costs.

-If you looks around your neighborhood you may see several properties with existing timber retaining walls.
+If you look around your neighborhood you may see several properties with existing timber retaining walls.
 Of these, there may be a few that were improperly installed and show signs of bulging or leaning.
 Most often this is due to poor drainage or improperly securing the timber retaining wall to the slope.

 Small retaining walls have to withstand enormous loads.
 A 4-foot-high, 15-foot-long wall could be holding back as much as 20 tons of saturated soil.
-An 8-foot high wall would need hold back as much as 160 tons.
+An 8-foot high wall would need to hold back as much as 160 tons.
 This is why walls over 4 feet high need to be engineered and may not be suitable for a do it yourself project.
 If you need a taller wall, consider step-terracing the slope and use two walls that are half as tall.

 For a timber retaining wall you can expect to pay between $10 and $15 per square foot, calculated by the area of the wall face; a 4’ x 15’ wall would be 60 square feet or between $600 and $900.
 Preparing the site may raise costs substantially if it contains clay soil, heavy rock, or a natural spring.
 Expect to pay an additional 10 percent if you hire a landscape architect or engineer.
 You may be able to have the design cost included in the price if you get several bids.